aaaaaa123456789/libplum/docs/functions.md

 **Return value:**

-Pointer to the new image, or `NULL` on failure due to memory exhaustion.
+Pointer to the new image, or a null pointer on failure due to memory exhaustion.

 ### `plum_copy_image`